MagaluCloud/magalu/mgc/cli/docs/iam/Groups/members/create.md

 ---
 # Create

-Add a member to a group.
+Add a member to a group by email.

 ## Usage:
 ```